Course Content and Outcome Guide for BMZA 100

 Course Content (Themes, Concepts, Issues and Skills)

-- Career opportunities available in zoos and related organizations
+- History, mission, and operation of zoos and related organizations

-- Classification and general characteristics of invertebrates, fishes, amphibians, reptiles, birds, and mammals.
+- Taxonomy/Zoology - classification and characteristics of invertebrates, fishes, amphibians, reptiles, birds, and mammals

-- Identify, classify, and present general information regarding all animals at the Oregon Zoo.
+- Identify species, classification, and general characteristics of all animals at the Oregon Zoo.

-- Willingness to be an active participant in team discussions regarding career field
+- Actively participate in discussions regarding career field